heutelbeck/sapl-policy-engine/sapl-documentation/2_2_PDPConfiguration.md

 ### Combining Algorithm

-The combining algorithm is the only mandatory configuration element.
-It determines how votes from multiple matching policies resolve into a single authorization decision.
-Without a combining algorithm, the PDP returns `INDETERMINATE` for every subscription.
+The combining algorithm determines how votes from multiple matching policies resolve into a single authorization decision.
+When no algorithm is configured, the PDP uses a default of `PRIORITY_DENY` with `DENY` default decision and `PROPAGATE` error handling.
+This default is deliberately restrictive: it denies by default and propagates errors so that misconfigurations fail visibly rather than silently granting access.

-There is no default combining algorithm, not even a safe one.
-This is deliberate: if a default were silently applied and the configuration were accidentally deleted or corrupted, the PDP could produce decisions that appear correct but are not.
-By requiring explicit configuration, the PDP fails visibly when it is misconfigured rather than silently making wrong decisions.

 For a detailed explanation of each algorithm and guidance on choosing one, see [Combining Algorithms](../2_5_CombiningAlgorithms/).